 3. Follow-up Quickly

 Woah.
 Pretty significant right?
-Here’s another interesting fact from InsideSales.com.
-Half of people making buying decisions will go with the company that’s quickest to reach out to them.
+Also, half of people making buying decisions say they’re more likely to go with the company that’s quickest to reach out to them.

-So even if you don’t get to a prospect in under 5 minutes, you still have a much better shot than your competitors at making a sale if you respond fastest.
+So even if you don’t get to a prospect in under five minutes, you still have a much better shot than your competitors at making a sale if you respond fastest.

 Responding quickly is of utmost importance with new leads.
 You probably don’t want to waste time manually transferring data to your CRM.
 Instead, set up an automatic transfer of data so that new records are created in your CRM automatically.
 FormAssembly’s Salesforce Connectors are a great way to accomplish this.